tuplo/use-combo-box/readme.md

 ## Why

-We used `downshift` but it was too heavy for our needs.
+We tried `downshift` but it was too heavy for our needs.

-* No dependencies
+- No dependencies
-* Tiny footprint (2.3K)
+- Tiny footprint (2.3K)
-* WAI-ARIA compliant
+- WAI-ARIA compliant, implements the [Combobox pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/)
-* Keyboard navigation
+- Keyboard navigation

 ## Install